Revolutions of 1848: Ireland

-A tendency common in the revolutionary movements of 1848 was a perception that the liberal monarchies set up in the 1830s, despite formally being representative parliamentary democracies, were too oligarchical and/or corrupt to respond to the urgent needs of the people, and were therefore in need of drastic democratic overhaul or, failing that, separatism to build a democratic state from scratch.
-This was the process that occurred in Ireland between 1801 and 1848.

 Previously a separate kingdom, Ireland was united with Great Britain to form the United Kingdom of Great Britain and Ireland on 1 January 1801.
-Although the Irish population was made up largely of Catholic agricultural workers, tensions arose from the political over-representation, in positions of power, of landowners of Protestant background who were loyal to the union.
+Although the Irish population was made up largely of rural Catholic agricultural workers, tensions arose from the political over-representation, in positions of power, of the Anglo-Irish, Protestant Ascendancy who were loyal to the union.
 From the 1810s onward, an Irish conservative-liberal movement led by Daniel O'Connell had sought to secure equal political rights for Catholics within the British political system, succeeding with the Roman Catholic Relief Act 1829.
 But as in other European states, a current inspired by Radicalism criticized Irish conservative-liberals for pursuing the aim of democratic equality with excessive compromise and gradualism.

 In Ireland, a current of nationalist, egalitarian and radicalist republicanism, inspired by the French Revolution, had been present since the 1790s – being expressed initially in the Irish Rebellion of 1798.
-This tendency grew into a movement for social, cultural and political reform during the 1830s, and in 1839 was realized into a political association called Young Ireland.
+This tendency grew into a movement for social, cultural, and political reform during the 1830s, and in 1839 was realized into a political association called Young Ireland.
 It was initially not well received, but grew more popular with the Great Famine of 1845–1849, an event that brought catastrophic social effects and which threw into light the inadequate response of authorities.
 The spark for the Young Ireland rebellion came in 1848 when the British Parliament passed the Prevention of Crime (Ireland) Act 1848, which gave the Lord Lieutenant of Ireland the power to organise Ireland into districts and bring policemen of the Irish Constabulary into them at the districts' expense.
 The act also limited who could own guns and, under penalty, coerced all Irish men between the ages of 16 and 60 to join in a type of posse comitatus in each district to assist in apprehending suspected murderers when killings took place, or else be guilty of a misdemeanour themselves.

 In response, the Young Ireland Party launched a rebellion in July 1848, gathering landlords and tenants to its cause.
 But its first major engagement against police, in the village of Ballingarry, South Tipperary, was a failure.
 A long gunfight with around 50 policemen ended when police reinforcements arrived.
-After the arrest of the Young Ireland leaders, the rebellion collapsed, though intermittent fighting continued for the next year, It is sometimes called the Famine Rebellion (since it took place during the Great Famine).
+After the arrest of the Young Ireland leaders, the rebellion collapsed, though intermittent fighting continued for the next year.
+It is sometimes called the Famine Rebellion (since it took place during the Great Famine).